Mohyoo/Ayah-Verse/README.md

 # Description:
-1) An app that displays an Ayah of the Quran (as a notification) from time to time.
+1) An app that displays an Ayah (verse) of the Quran (as a notification) from time to time.
 2) Super light, no UI, just a tray icon.
 3) For now, it should only work on Gnome.